 Reopened after a complete overhaul in 2012, this spread at Caesars Palace is nothing short of amazing.
 With more than 500 different dishes prepared before guests in nine different kitchens—each with a culinary theme of its own—Bacchanal offers a feast to please any palate.
 Fill your plate with Wagyu sliders, dim sum dumplings and king crab legs.
 Just try to leave room for one of the baked-to-order soufflés.

-Perhaps one of the best-kept secrets in buffet dining, the Wicked Spoon serves up a spread unlike any other.
-This isn’t a line up and heap it on your plate place.
-Here, you can sample a variety of items you’re unlikely to find at other buffets: dim sum, miniature chicken pot pies, pork chalupas—all served on individual-sized plates and designed to mix and match.
+Proclaimed one of the best restaurants in America by the Wall Street Journal, Cosmopolitan’s Wicked Spoon serves up an array unlike any other.
+This isn’t a line-up-and-heap-it-on-your-plate place.
+Here, you can sample a variety of inventive and trendy items you’re unlikely to find at other buffets—bone marrow, duck tacos, kimchi fried rice—all served on individual-sized plates and designed to mix and match.

 The Buffet at Bellagio is very much like the rest of the hotel: smart yet approachable, stylish yet undemonstrative, expensive yet probably just about worth it.
 Usual buffet fare gets upgraded with extras such as venison, steamed clams and crab legs.
 Dinner on Friday and Saturday is gourmet, so expect to go all out.

-A favorite among locals, the pioneering Carnival World Buffet journeys the planet for its food.
-It’s an idea that several other casinos have since copied, but no one has yet topped the Rio’s intercontinental spreads, which take in everything from sushi to barbecue ribs.
+A favorite among locals, the pioneering Carnival World Buffet journeys the planet for its food and recently joined forces with the Rio’s popular Seafood Buffet to pack an even greater punch (for a $15 upgrade).
+That means you’ll find teppanyaki and carved meats alongside shrimp and grits and snow crab legs.
 Finish with a slice of one of the 70 varieties of house-made pies, cakes or pastries.